Perfect New York Style Cheesecake (no cracks)

 Instructions

 - Preheat oven to 350F.
-Grease a 9 or 10-inch springform pan on bottom/sides.
+Grease a 9-inch springform pan on bottom/sides.
 Set aside.

 - Mix graham cracker crumbs with melted butter.
 Press firmly and evenly into prepared springform pan.
 Bake crust for 8 minutes.